jkeohan/bonus_lectures/AWS/intro-to-api-gateway/intro-to-the-aws-api-gateway.md

 #### Testing The API

-Located at the very top nis the url to the dev version of our API.
-If we copy/paste that into Chrome connect we should receive the following:
+Located at the very top is the url to the dev version of our API.
+If we copy/paste that into Chrome and connect we should receive the following:

 <img src="https://i.imgur.com/jAKC7Sr.png" width=400/>

 Thats because there is no route configured for **/dev**.
-If append **/projects** to the url then we should see nothing as the route isn't configured to send any data.
+Let's append **/projects** to the url then we should see nothing as the route isn't configured to send any data.

 <img src="https://i.imgur.com/Wye9Sy6.png" width=400/>